 Top tip: always allow 2-3 spare days between each host.
 Then even if something doesn't quite go to plan, you can still get to the next host on the agreed date.

 We take it on trust that once a wwoofer says they are coming to us, they will turn up as intended.
 However, we've been badly let down on several occasions by wwoofers who retrospectively we realised were just stringing us along until they found a softer option elsewhere.
 Talking to other hosts we realise that this situation is very common.
 However, no-shows cause considerable inconvenience for the host, who has no choice but to suck it up.
 So to all intending wwoofers we say this: treat your potential hosts with consideration and respect (in other words, treat us how you would like to be treated back!).
 And if unforseen circumstances force you to change your plans, please let us know as early as possible.

 Wwoofer and host commitments and obligations

-In return the host will try to ensure that the wwoofer's stay at the nursery is pleasant, interesting and educational.
+In return the host will do their best to ensure that the wwoofer's stay at the nursery is varied and interesting, educational and enjoyable.